trueos/trueos-docs/trueos-handbook/using.rst

   slider to display in the system tray.

-* **Audio Output Channel:** Use the drop-down menu to change the sound device and use :guilabel:`Test` to determine that sound is working.
+* **Audio Output Channel:** Use the drop-down menu to change the sound device and use :guilabel:`Test` to determine if sound is working.
   This is sometimes necessary when changing audio devices.
-For example, when connecting a USB headset, |trueos| will detect the new device and will automatically change the audio device to the USB input.
-However, when inserting a headset into an audio jack, the system may not detect the new input so the default device will have to be manually configured.
+For example, when connecting a USB headset, |trueos| detects the new device and automatically changes the audio device to the USB input.
+However, when inserting a headset into an audio jack, the system may not detect this new input, meaning the default device has changed manually.

 The :guilabel:`File` menu can be used to quit this mixer screen or to close both this screen and remove the icon from the system tray.

-.. note:: To re-add the mixer icon after removing it, type :command:`pc-mixer &`.
-Alternately, to open this application without adding it back to the system tray, type :command:`pc-mixer -notray`.
+.. note:: To re-add the mixer icon after removing it, type :samp:`pc-mixer &` in a command line.
+Alternately, open this application without adding it back to the system tray by typing :samp:`pc-mixer -notray`.

+|trueos| provides full
+`PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_
-The :guilabel:`Configuration` menu provides options for accessing the :guilabel:`PulseAudio Mixer` and :guilabel:`PulseAudio Settings` utilities as well as for restarting PulseAudio. |trueos| provides full `PulseAudio <https://www.freedesktop.org/wiki/Software/PulseAudio/>`_ support and these utilities can be used to configure discoverable network sound devices and mixer levels.
+support, which can be configured using the :guilabel:`Configuration` menu in the :guilabel:`Mixer`.
+There are options for accessing the :guilabel:`PulseAudio Mixer` and :guilabel:`PulseAudio Settings`, as well as an option for restarting PulseAudio.
+These utilities can be used to configure discoverable network sound devices and mixer levels.

 .. index:: multimedia
 .. _Multimedia: